ddaaggeett/whiteSocket/README.md

 I’d rather the world flourish with this new technology and profit from it how it best serves itself.
 Want to be happy?
 Make the world around you better.
 ____________________________________________________________________________

-BLOOPRINT.XYZ MODEL 1 DEVELOPED WITH:
-COST: MAX $ 2000.00 - hardware cost

-COMPUTER:
-64 BIT AMD
-8 GB RAM
-JDK 7
-PYTHON 3

-PROJECTOR:
-4:3 - 740?
-(PREFERRABLY 16:9-1080p)

-CAMERA:
-android debug bridge - ADB with camera capture
-Camera capture to match aspect ratio of projector

-PROJECTOR LIGHT SHUTTER (reverse flash for minimal glare):

-current: cardboard light-blocking flap – string pull

-short-term goal: Raspberry Pi for stepper motor flap automation.

-Consider for future development: substitute R-Pi component with internal electrical control of lamp ballast in the projector.  lamp should be LED.
-Purpose: instantaneous lamp toggle/reverse flash on whiteboard for camera capture to avoid whiteboard reflection

-WHITEBOARD:
-2x3ft anti-glare surface

-ASSEMBLY:
-Whiteboard on tabletop face upward.
-Project image on whiteboard from above estimated 2.5-3ft from whiteboard surface. recommend surround/back-lighting for whiteboard visibility for capture.
-Of course, assembly orientation is preferential.
-This project started with literal blueprinting in mind, so the face-up orientation is to cater to traditional engineering teams.

 Note:  I welcome parties (like a DELL) to come along and package a new harware system together that works with BLOOPRINT.XYZ software.
 New hardware companies, start your engines!